gregnz/stocks/ANET.md

 All of the Arista switches and routers run EOS, their network operating system, which is how people interact (and program) their devices.

+As far as I can tell, Arista went "Cisco sucks.
+Their switches are expensive, and their software is old and monolithic.
+Lets make the best switch and the best software, and go after them in the datacenter switch market".

 #### What is EOS?

 EOS is the network device operating system, in my view their main IP.
 Each device runs this operating system, and its responsible for the programmability of the device.
 If you want to change the device, you log in to it using EOS.
+It's the equivalent of Ciscos IOS.

+Unlike IOS, EOS is all the things modern process-specific software should be, modular, extensible etc. You can install 3rd party processes on the switch that can talk to EOS, at the same level as an EOS process.

+Cisco is now playing catchup with their IOS XE, IOS XR, and NX OS operating systems.

+The very fact that they have these multiple OS's is big plus for Arista.
+Supporting multiple operating systems would be an expensive pain in the ass for them.

 #### What is CloudVision?